nikitavoloboev/data/docs/programming-languages/cpp/cpp.md

 - [Ask HN: Who is using C++ as the main language for new project?
 (2022)](https://news.ycombinator.com/item?id=32437173)
 - [Exceptions the Other Way Round - Sean Parent (2022)](https://www.youtube.com/watch?v=mkkaAWNE-Ig)
 - [C++ Coroutines: Understanding the Compiler Transform (2022)](https://lewissbaker.github.io/2022/08/27/understanding-the-compiler-transform)
+- [KataScript](https://github.com/brwhale/KataScript) - Simple scripting language with familiar syntax, designed to be easily embedded in C++ applications.